eclipse-sumo/sumo/docs/web/docs/Tools/Net.md

 python tools/net/remap_additionals.py --orig-net input_net.net.xml --target-net input_net2.net.xml -a input_additional.add.xml -o out.add.xml
 ```

-## remap_routes.py
+## remap_renamed.py

-Remap infrastructure from one network to another if the new network has an `origId` param on every lane that reflects the edge id of the original network.
-A supported use case is converting the origial network with option **--numerical-ids** and then transforming an old route file so that it can be used with the new network.
+Remap infrastructure or routes from one network to another if the new network has an `origId` param on every lane that reflects the edge id of the original network.
+A supported use case is converting the origial network with option **--numerical-ids** and then transforming other scenario file so that it can be used with the new network.

-Example call:
+Example calls:
 ```
-python tools/net/remap_additionals.py --target-net input_net2.net.xml -r input_routes.rou.xml -o out.rou.xml
+python tools/net/remap_additionals.py -n input_net2.net.xml -r input_routes.rou.xml -o out.rou.xml
+python tools/net/remap_additionals.py -n input_net2.net.xml -a input_additionals.add.xml -o out.add.xml
 ```